What We Do

 The NWMRT provides assistance to anyone in need in mountainous, remote or hostile environments.
 We work closely with statutory organisations such as the PSNI, NI Fire and Rescue Service and NI Ambulance Service.
 We also train and undertake operations with other volunteer rescue organisations.
 We encourage outdoors activities and are committed to improving safety through information and advice.

-The team currently has 60 members.
-It continually recruits to maintain a dedicated team of volunteers who will respond at a moments notice.
+The team currently has over 60 members.
+It continually recruits to maintain a dedicated team of volunteers, who will respond at a moments notice.
 New members are taken through rigorous training which may take up to two years, before they are considered for full membership.
 These volunteers are committed to improving safety on the hills, especially for youth groups, and providing help to those who need it.

 The Team provides a 24 hour call-out service at the request of the Police Service of Northern Ireland.
 Team members are expected to respond in all weather conditions, 365 days of the year.
 In order to respond quickly, team members must have personal equipment packed at all times, a mobile phone to be called out on operations, and a form of independent transport to travel to operational incidents.
-In 2013 team members were involved in 44 operational incidents, totalling 247 hours in duration and involving 2,865 person hours.